Reckadon/ML-Assignments2024/README.md

-### Please find the Jupyter Notebook containing the Test Question and Answers in the file `PreReqNotebook.ipynb`
+### Please find the Jupyter Notebook containing the Test Questions and Answers in the file `PreReqNotebook.ipynb`